gerazenobi/scraping/README.md

 ### Available scrapers

 - **scrape-listings-lavoz.py** : will scrape 1 dorm non seasonal apartments from clasificados.lavoz.com.ar and produce a csv file containing information about each apartment and a histogram for prices distribution.
+- **scrape-listings-mercadolibre.py** : will scrape 1 dorm non seasonal apartments from mercadolibre.com.ar and produce a csv file containing information about each apartment and a histogram for prices distribution.

 ### Running scrapers with docker
 Alternatively you can choose to run the scraper in a ready to use image provided.